 Legal considerations for helping wild birds

 This information is meant for use only with injured or ill adult songbirds.
-There is no reason, and it is also illegal, to catch an adult bird who is not injured or ill.
+There is no reason, and it is also illegal, to catch an adult bird that is not injured or ill.
 It is legal to take a native wild bird directly to a licensed wildlife rehabilitator, but not legal to possess such a bird otherwise.

 The bird may be extremely still, but that does not mean that she is calm.
 Birds adopt this still state when they feel their lives are threatened; it is a defense against being noticed by predators.